jh0152park/GraphQL-Beginner-Study/README.md

 ## What is API?

-API is `Application Programming` Interface, Also API is does not mean only to REST api or GraphQL api.
+API is `Application Programming Interface`, Also API is does not mean only to REST api or GraphQL api.

 `Interface`: some way to connection or interacting with something(whatever anyting).
 (Interfaction + Face = Interface😂)